-Court Supervision is type of sentence a judge might order you to complete.
-It is between a conviction and a “not guilty.”
-It allows the court to make you pay fines and court costs and perform certain tasks, for example, community service or drug and alcohol treatment while not placing a conviction on your record.
+Court Supervision is a type of sentence that a judge might order you to complete.
+It is between a conviction and a “not guilty”.
+It allows the court to make you pay fines and court costs and perform certain tasks.
+For example, you might have to complete community service or drug and alcohol treatment.
+Provided you fulfill the court supervision requirements, the court will not place a conviction on your record.

-A violation occurs when you failed to complete a part of your sentence.
-Examples are: if you failed to complete the community service, failed to complete any treatment ordered, were arrested for another case during the period of the court’s sentence.
+A violation occurs when you do not complete part of your sentence.
+For example, if you don’t complete the community service or any treatment the judge ordered.
+You will also face a violation if you are arrested for another case during your court supervision period.

 Do you need an attorney if a violation of Court Supervision is filed against you?

-Generally yes.
-Even if you paid the fine or completed treatment it is possible that a court will still re-sentence you.
-With an good experienced attorney, you will very likely keep your original sentence.
+Generally, yes.
+Even if you pay the fine or complete treatment, it is possible that a court will still re-sentence you.
+If a good, experienced attorney represents you, you will very likely keep your original sentence.

-Because court supervision is not a conviction it is important that you do everything required by the judge, (sentencing order) so that you do not obtain a conviction.
+Because court supervision is not a conviction, it’s important that you avoid a conviction by doing everything the judge requires.
 A conviction can lead to more serious consequences.
-For example, the loss of court supervision on a DUI case will cause a person’s driver’s license to be revoked.
-Further, if your re-sentenced and receive a conviction a future court, should you be sentenced on a matter in the future, to be more likely to enter a conviction against you because you failed to satisfactory complete your prior sentence.
+For example, if you lose court supervision on a DUI case, the state will revoke your driver’s license.
+Furthermore, if the state re-sentences you and a future court convicts you, courts will subsequently be more likely to convict you because you failed to satisfactorily complete your prior sentence.

 For more specific information and to review the facts of your case, call Attorney Young for a no-obligation consultation.